programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ### Workflow
 #### Data acquisition

 In this lesson we will show the least complicated data acquisition method: downloading one or more files.
 There are a number of library specific APIs that are available in many different libraries to access records (OAI-PMH, RSU, Z39.50), these will be described in other tutorials.
-Fortunately there are libraries that enable file downloads -- see a list in the appendix of this lesson.
-One of them is Yale, which published the catalogue under CC0 license at https://guides.library.yale.edu/c.php?g=923429.
-The actual downloadable files can be accessed at https://metadata.library.yale.edu/MARCXML/.
+Fortunately there are libraries that enable file downloads -- see the list in the QA Catalogue [documentation](https://pkiraly.github.io/qa-catalogue/where-can-I-get-MARC-records.html).
+One of them is Yale, which published the catalogue under CC0 license at [https://guides.library.yale.edu/c.php?g=923429](https://guides.library.yale.edu/c.php?g=923429).
+The actual downloadable files can be accessed at [https://metadata.library.yale.edu/MARCXML/](https://metadata.library.yale.edu/MARCXML/).
 This page contains a full catalogue, and increments.
-At time of writing the files belonging to the full catalogue are listed at https://metadata.library.yale.edu/MARCXML/bib_20250706_full/.
+At time of writing the files belonging to the full catalogue are listed at [https://metadata.library.yale.edu/MARCXML/bib_20250706_full/](https://metadata.library.yale.edu/MARCXML/bib_20250706_full/).

 In the first step we explain how to download a single file.